VoltLang/Volta/doc/overview.rst

 So now we have one or more ir.Modules from the parser corresponding to the source files we were given.
 The backend works on these modules too, but they're not ready for that yet.
 The backend only works on a subset of the IR tree (see the IRVerifier for details), so the semantic phase massages the IR into an appropriate shape.

-Essentially, the semantic phase makes the IR a lot more verbose. ``auto i = 3;``` will become ``int i; i = 3;``.
+Essentially, the semantic phase makes the IR a lot more verbose. ``auto i = 3;``` will become ``i32 i; i = 3;``.
 Your fancy ``foreach`` statements will be lowered into simple ``for`` statements.
 The backend only knows how to generate top level functions, so methods and inline functions need to be hoisted to top level functions, with their context becoming structs.

 Also, in theory, the IR should be verified sound by the time the semantic phase is done with it.
 No errors (in the user's code) should be detected in the backend.
-For example, the backend shouldn't need to check that ``cast(int) var;`` is safe or sound -- it will assume it is.
+For example, the backend shouldn't need to check that ``cast(i32) var;`` is safe or sound -- it will assume it is.

 So as you can imagine, all of the above is a fair amount of work, and doing it in one giant nest of functions is out of the question.
 All the transformations are broken into passes.
 A ``Pass`` is a simple interface.
 It has a method ``transform`` that takes a module, and a method ``close`` that takes no arguments, for cleaning up.